kjuraszek/lego-python-mosaic/README.md

 selected color palette.
 The process of creating desired image can take even up to a few minutes - it depends on amount of colors in your palette and dimensions of image.

+You also can add colors to the palette using .csv file - look at `example-colors.csv` file.
+Each row represents one color, and each column - red (R), green (G) or blue (B) part of color (in that order).
+Each column must be separated with semicolon `;` and each row with a newline.

 When you are satisfied with output image you can turn off Don't generate PDF option.
 This process also can take up to a few minutes - it depends on amount of colors in your palette and dimensions of image.
 The PDF consists of total bricks amount of each color and building instructions divided in steps - each